DaryllGomas/Ancients/docs/timeline.md

 ## Overview

-This document provides comprehensive information about the Ancient History Timeline project, which presents a chronological view of human history from prehistoric times to the present, including alternative historical theories centered around a potential advanced pre-cataclysm civilization, the Younger Dryas Impact event, and subsequent knowledge preservation.
+This document provides comprehensive information about the Ancient History Timeline project, which presents a chronological view of human history from prehistoric times to the present, based on conventional historical understanding.

 ## Timeline Structure